-In ornithological literature, the Balearic Shearwater was traditionally regarded as subspecies of the Manx Shearwater Puffinus puffinus [1, 2, 3, 4] and, later on, of the Yelkouan Shearwater Puffinus yelkouan [5, 6].
-However, enough evidence in the 1990s recommended its consideration as a single species based on differences in morphology, genetics, behaviour and ecology [7, 8, 9].
-This is the current view of the scientific and the conservation communities.
-The genetics of Puffinus mauretanicus has received much attention recently, as the species was seen to show a low interspecific difference with Puffinus yelkouan.
-Most dispersal in individuals is to neighbouring sites, even though population is poorly structured [10, 11, 12, 13, 14].
-Additionally, high levels of inbreeding revealed at local scale could represent a new potential threat for the species [13].
-On the other hand, the introgression of P. yelkouan breeding in P. mauretanicus colonies in Menorca may induce natural hybridisation, although this is not presently a conservation concern for the critically endangered Balearic Shearwater [14].
-These two shearwaters should be maintained as separate species in order to guarantee the highest level of protection for the critically endangered Balearic Shearwater [13].
+In ornithological literature, the Balearic Shearwater was traditionally regarded as a subspecies of the Manx Shearwater Puffinus puffinus [1, 2, 3, 4] and, later on, of the Yelkouan Shearwater Puffinus yelkouan [5, 6].
+However, enough evidence accumulated by the 1990s to recommend its consideration as a distinct species based on differences in morphology, genetics, behaviour and ecology [7, 8, 9].
+This is the current view of the scientific and conservation communities.
+Recently, the genetics of Puffinus mauretanicus have again received attention due to concerns about possible hybridization with the sympatrically breeding P. yelkouan [10, 11, 12, 13, 14].
+However, Genovart et al. (2012) conclude that although the introgression of P. yelkouan breeding in P. mauretanicus colonies in Menorca may induce natural hybridisation, this is not presently a conservation concern for P. mauretanicus [13].
+In contrast, high levels of inbreeding at a local scale (although gene flow levels between colonies are unexpectedly high), and possibly low genetic variability, could represent a new potential threat for the species [13].